Trajectory-guided Control Prediction for End-to-end Autonomous Driving: A Simple yet Strong Baseline: Related Work

 \subsection{End-to-end Autonomous Driving}

 Learning-based end-to-end autonomous driving has emerged as an active research topic in recent years.
 Studies usually fall into two categories: reinforcement learning (RL) and imitation learning.
 RL is a promising way to address the problem of being more robust to the distribution shifts of datasets.
-Liang \textit{et al.} \cite{liang2018cirl} use DDPG to train a policy which is pre-trained in a supervised way.
+Liang \textit{et al.} \citep{liang2018cirl} use DDPG to train a policy which is pre-trained in a supervised way.
+Kendall \textit{et al.} \citep{kendall2019driveaday} train their deep RL algorithm onboard to efficiently learn to drive a real-world vehicle.
 The perception task is decoupled out of the online RL process in \citep{toromanoff2020modelfreerl, chekroun2021gri, zhao2022cadre}.
 The model-based method WoR \citep{chen2021wor} assumes world on rails and uses policy distillation to realize powerful performance.

 Imitation learning (IL), especially behavior cloning, collects recorded data for models to mimic with high data efficiency.
 The expert data typically has two forms, trajectories and control actions.
-Zeng \textit{et al.} \citep{zeng2019nmp} train a cost volume to generate the planning route, while \citep{sadat2020p3, casas2021mp3} explicitly design safety and comfort costs based on semantic occupancy maps to select the best one in the expert trajectory sets.
+Zeng \textit{et al.} \citep{zeng2019nmp} train a cost volume to generate the planning route, while \citep{sadat2020p3, casas2021mp3, hu2022stp3} explicitly design safety and comfort costs based on semantic occupancy maps to select the best one in the expert trajectory sets.
 Zhang \textit{et al.} \citep{zhang2021lbw} predict trajectories of surrounding vehicles with labeled BEV map.
 LBC \citep{chen2020lbc} and NEAT \citep{chitta2021neat} decode waypoints from a dense heatmap or offset map.
 These approaches aforementioned all utilize a relatively dense representation to obtain results which increases model complexity.
 Transfuser and its variants \citep{prakash2021transfuser, jaeger2021transfuser+} adopt a simple GRU to auto-regress waypoints.
 LAV \citep{chen2022lav} adopts a temporal GRU module to further refine the trajectory.
 They unanimously achieve impressive performance on the CARLA leaderboard, motivating us to adapt the auto-regression scheme as well in our design.
 On the other hand, all trajectory-based methods use PID controllers to get the ultimate actions, which may cause inferior effects in complicated scenarios.